 So, what is a plant mister?
-A plant mister is a container filled with water that sprays out a small amount of water at a time (the water is in mist form).
-A plant mister is used for watering and fertilizing plants, keeping soil moist for germinating seeds, and spraying leaves to clean off dust and debris.
+A plant mister is a container that sometimes looks like a perfume vial.
+It sprays out a small amount of water at a time (the water is in mist form).
+A plant mister is used for watering and fertilizing plants, keeping soil moist for seed germination, and spraying dust, debris, and pest off of leaves.

 A plant mister sprays a small amount of water at a time from a container made of plastic, glass, or metal.
 A plant mister is most often used to provide water for plants and the soil they grow in.

-A plant mister, also known as a spray bottle, can also be used for cleaning or pest control.
-A spray bottle can also be used outside of gardening – for example, to hold and spray cleaning solutions, such as water mixed with bleach or vinegar.
+Finally, a spray bottle can be used outside of gardening.
+For example, a spray bottle can hold and spray cleaning solutions, such as water mixed with bleach or vinegar.

 Let’s take a look at what a plant mister is used for in the gardening realm.

-A plant mister is used for all types of gardening tasks, including seed germination, seedling care, plant cleaning, pest control, and managing water or humidity levels.
+A plant mister is used for all types of gardening tasks, including:

 If you want to start your own plants from seed, the first step is to get the seeds to germinate (sprout).
 There are many factors that affect how long seeds take to germinate and how well they germinate (also known as germination rate – you can learn more about that in my article here).

 Soil moisture and temperature are the two most important factors for seed germination.
-In order to germinate, seeds need soil that is consistently moist, without being wet.
+In order to germinate, seeds need soil that is both warm enough and also consistently moist (without being too wet).

 This means that you cannot just water the soil once and wait for the seeds to germinate.
-In fact, over watering can lead to mold or rotting of seeds before they sprout.
+In fact, over watering can lead to mold, rotting, or drowning of seeds before they even sprout.

 Too much water will also wash away soil or seeds, moving them out of place before they get a chance to grow.
 To prevent this problem, you will need to provide a little water every day for your seeds.